nythrox/purifree/README.md

 ```
 ### Lifting
 You can use the liftN family of functions to lift a function that takes normal values into a function that takes and returns elevated values.
-WARNING: If you try lifting a function that uses generics, it will probably loose its type due to typescript.
+*WARNING*: If you try lifting a function that uses generics, it will probably loose its type due to typescript.
 ```typescript
 // add takes normal values
 const add = (num1: number, num2: number) => num1 + num2